containerscrew/tftools/README.md

 Take a look inside docs [usage](./docs/usage.md)

-tfsum usage is subcommand that renders the contents of usage.md in pretty markdown
+tfsum usage is subcommand that prints the contents of [usage.md](docs/usage.md) in pretty terminal markdown render

 ## Built-in subcommand